- American Silver Eagles

-Government-made silver bullion coins have their denomination, weight, and purity stated on the coin.
-This denomination makes them legal tender.
+Government-made silver bullion coins display a denomination, and their weight and purity.
+The denomination makes them legal tender.
 Being legal tender gives them the guarantee of the "full faith and credit' of the government.
-Silver rounds are made by private refineries and mints, and have no face value.
+Silver rounds are made by private refineries and mints and have no face value.
 They only display their purity and weight.

 The Difference Between Silver Bars and Silver Rounds

-While silver rounds cost about the same as generic silver bars, they are easier to store.
-Since .999 fine silver rounds are close in size to American Silver Eagles, they fit in the same size 20-coin mint tubes for easy storage -- a plus for silver rounds versus silver bars.
+While silver rounds cost about the same as generic silver bars, they are easier to store. .999 fine silver rounds are close in size to American Silver Eagles.
+This lets them fit in the same size 20-coin mint tubes for secure storage -- a plus for silver rounds versus silver bars.
 Stacking 1 troy oz silver bars can be awkward, and larger silver bars are, of course, not divisible.

 Types of Silver Rounds